idsc-frazzoli/tensor/README.md

 ---

-The tensor library implements `Quantity`, i.e. numbers with physical units, for the purpose of demonstration and testing.
+The tensor library implements `Quantity`, i.e. numbers with physical units.
 Several algorithms are verified to work with scalars of type `Quantity`.

     Tensor matrix = Tensors.fromString( //